SynbiCITE: History

-SynbiCITE was created in 2013 after a UK-wide competition between potential IKC-host universities to find the most suitable host with the best strategic plan.
-The organization was initially funded to run for five years by the government and other partners, with the intention that it would become self-sustaining by 2018.
+SynbiCITE was created in 2013 after a UK-wide competition to find the most suitable host university with the best strategic plan.
+Initially funded by the government and other partners for five years, the organization was intended to become self-sustaining by 2018.
 In April 2016, SynbiCITE opened the Synthetic Biology Foundry, a Research Councils UK-funded facility providing remote gene design, construction, and validation services using laboratory robotics.
-Based on a similar facility at MIT, it is the first commercial facility using laboratory automation to provide on-demand services specifically for synthetic biology in the United Kingdom.
+Based on a similar facility at MIT, it is the first commercial facility in the United Kingdom using laboratory automation to provide on-demand services specifically for synthetic biology.

 In 2019, the DNA Foundry opened at Imperial College London's White City Campus.
-The facility's goal is to enable the outsourcing of DNA manufacture, design, and testing for businesses and accelerate the development of DNA-based technologies in the UK.
+Its goal is to enable businesses to outsource DNA manufacture, design, and testing and accelerate the development of DNA-based technologies in the UK.
 SynbiCITE also supported the development of OpenCell, which provides affordable biotechnology labs using shipping containers in White City.